-- ▶ Program CONTOUR DEF - Define the first contour as a pocket and the second one as an island - Define Cycle 271 OCM CONTOUR DATA - ▶ In cycle parameter Q569, program the value 1 - > The control will interpret the first contour as an open boundary instead of a pocket.
-Thus, the open boundary and the island programmed subsequently are combined to form an open pocket. - ▶ Define Cycle 272 OCM ROUGHING
+- ▶ Program CONTOUR DEF

+- ▶ Define the first contour as a pocket and the second one as an island

+- Define Cycle 271 OCM CONTOUR DATA

+- Program cycle parameter Q569 = 1

+- > The control will interpret the first contour as an open boundary instead of a pocket.
+Thus, the open boundary and the island programmed subsequently are combined to form an open pocket.

+- ▶ Define Cycle 272 OCM ROUGHING